Brian-MT-Nguyen/cse251b-final-project/README.md

 ## Final Project Models
 - kfold_transformer.ipynb is our best performing one
-- any notebook with transformer is a variantion of our best performing model
+- any notebook with transformer keyword is a variantion of our best performing model
-- any notebook with gnn only in the name is for gnn experiments
+- any notebook with gnn keyword only in the name is for gnn experiments
 - any notebook with gnn + something (i.e gnn_transformer) is the hybrid experiments
-- any ntoebook with s4 is the s4 experiments
+- any notebook with s4 keyword is the s4 experiments
 - kfold_transformer-lite.ipynb was used to compare against best performing in Ablations
 - s4 model uses model code from this [repo](https://github.com/state-spaces/s4) (Structured State Spaces for Sequence Modeling).